-We have an operating lease agreement with the former owners of ETG, which we acquired in 2009.
-These former owners include Mr. Warren and Mr. Ray C. Davis, a former ETP board member.
+We have an operating lease agreement with the former owners of ETG, including Mr. Warren.
 We pay these former owners \$5 million in operating lease payments per year through 2017.
 With respect to the related party transaction with ETG, the Conflicts Committee of ETP met numerous times prior to the consummation of the transaction to discuss the terms of the transaction.
 The committee made the determination that the sale of ETG to ETP was fair and reasonable to ETP and that the terms of the operating lease between ETP and the former owners of ETG are fair and reasonable to ETP.

-We received \$23 million, \$26 million and \$27 million in management fees from ETE for the provision of various general and administrative services for ETE's benefit for the years ended December 31, 2015, 2014, and 2013, respectively.
+We received \$21 million, \$23 million and \$26 million in management fees from ETE for the provision of various general and administrative services for ETE's benefit for the years ended December 31, 2016, 2015, and 2014, respectively.